-Fox News: Justice with Judge Jeanine is a legal and news program airing on Saturdays on Fox News Channel.
+Fox News: Justice with Judge Jeanine was a legal and news program airing on Saturdays on Fox News Channel.
 The show debuted in 2011 and ended in January 2022.
 It was hosted by former district attorney and New York judge Jeanine Pirro, who also serves as a legal analyst for the network.
 Pirro joined Fox in 2006 after hosting a Emmy-winning syndicated weekday court show.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.